lucialarraona/dtu_mlops23_project/reports/README.md

 > *experiments.*
 > Answer:

+The overall structure of our project can be seen at the bottom of our readme file in the repository.
 From the cookiecutter template we have filled out the src/models, src/data, data, models, docs folder.
+Inside de src/ folder we have added a config folder which contains all .yaml files for our experiments.
 We have removed the notebooks and references folders because we did not created notebooks in our project.
-We have added a test folder that contains test scripts of our model, an app folder with script for deployment of our app with FastAPI and reports folder which contains this report
+We have added a test folder that contains test scripts of our model to be sincronized with github actions, and an app folder with scripts for deployment of our app with FastAPI.
+The reports folder which contains this report and the figures folder inside with all pictures.

 ### Question 6